dheerajy1/data-sql-journey/src/8AISkillsChallengeFabricAnalyticsEngineer.md

 Scalable analytics can be complex, fragmented, and expensive.

 Fabric is a unified *software-as-a-service* (SaaS) offering, with all your data stored in a single open format in OneLake.
 OneLake is accessible by all of the analytics engines in the platform.

+Microsoft Fabric enables data engineers and analysts to ingest, store, transform, and visualize data all in one tool with both a low-code and traditional experience.

 ### **i.
 Explore OneLake**